hmrc/upscan-initiate/README.md

 ## Introduction

 Upscan service allows consuming services to orchestrate the process of uploading files by the end users.
-Upscan providchrzies temporary storage of uploaded file, ensures that the file isn't harmful (doesn't contain viruses) and fulfills some predefined preconditions (like maximum size).
+Upscan provides temporary storage of uploaded file, ensures that the file isn't harmful (doesn't contain viruses) and fulfills some predefined preconditions (like maximum size).
 The process of uploading and verifying of uploaded file is performed asynchronously without involvement of consuming service.